versio-io/servicenow-cmdb-synchronization/README.md

 ## How to use it

 After cloning the repo, open the folder in the terminal and execute the command `npm i` to install the required package.
 Now you can start the script through the command `node servicenow-cmdb-synchonization.js`.
+If the script is not working because of some missing parameters take a look to the next section.

 ## Parameters

-To correctly execute the script you have to set some parameters into the script file:
+To correctly execute the script you have to set some parameters into the script file.
+Open the file `servicenow-cmdb-synchonization.js` with your favourite text editor and set them.

 - **SERVICE_NOW_URL**
   - URL of your own ServiceNow instance (eg. `"https://dev000000.service-now.com"`).
 - **SERVICE_NOW_USERNAME**